oracle/oracle-database-operator/docs/dbcs/provisioning/scale_up_dbcs_system_shape.md

 ## Sample Output

-[Here](./scale_up_dbcs_system_shape_sample_output.log) is an example log output for scaling up the shape of an existing OBDS System deployed in OCI using Oracle DB Operator OBDS Controller.
+[this log file](./scale_up_dbcs_system_shape_sample_output.log) is an example log output for scaling up the shape of an existing OBDS System deployed in OCI using Oracle DB Operator OBDS Controller.